 AI begins to play a real role

-Artificial intelligence (AI) is making the transition to play a real role in healthcare in 2018.
+Another or our health IT predictions is that artificial intelligence (AI) is making the transition to play a real role in healthcare in 2018.
 In a survey conducted by the Center for Connected Medicine, over half of the respondents said they are currently using AI.
 The survey also found that the most popular areas that health systems have either already implemented or plan to implement AI include clinical decision support, population health and disease management.

 The push for medical imaging

 In a recent report by Acumen Research and Consulting, a global provider of market research studies, it is expected that the medical imaging market will reach $18.5 billion by 2023.
 The report details that the key drivers causing this growth include advanced technologies, the upsurge in demand for functional imaging diagnostics, and the need for superior diagnostic imaging technologies to help patients with illnesses such as cancer.

 Blockchain still has a long way to go.
 But when the government begins to show an interest – the Office of the National Coordinator for Health IT (ONC) held a blockchain challenge soliciting whitepapers on the uses of the technology in healthcare — in a technology, that’s a good indicator of whether that technology is purely hype or not.

 Cybersecurity is top of mind